 The tar in the ceramic vessel from Ringlemere might have been used for processing the tar or sealing the container.

 Both of the tars were found to contain fatty material, possibly added to soften the tar, or, in the case of the container could indicate multiple uses.

 Dr. Rebecca Stacey from the British Museum’s Department of Scientific Research said: “The manufacturing and use of birch bark tar is well known is well known from prehistoric times but these finds indicate either a much longer continuity of use of this material than has been recognized before or perhaps a reintroduction of the technology in eastern regions at this time.”

 Dr. Julie Dunne, from the University of Bristol’s School of Chemistry, added: “These results present the first identification of birch bark tar from early medieval archaeological contexts in the UK.

-“Interestingly, they are from two different contexts, one in a ceramic pot, which suggests it may have been used to process birch bark into tar and the other as an ‘unknown’ lump in a child grave of the Anglo-Saxon period.
-The pathological indicators on the child skeleton suggests the birch bark tar may have been used for medicinal purposes.”
+“Interestingly, they are from two different contexts, one in a ceramic pot, which suggests it may have been used to process birch bark into tar, and the other as an ‘unknown’ lump in a child grave of the Anglo-Saxon period.
+The pathological indicators on the child’s skeleton suggest the birch bark tar may have been used for medicinal purposes.”